 Since I was there, at the airport, the answer was rather obvious.

 At the Kenya Airways office, a few other passengers had already started gathering, while more kept arriving.
-Starting to fear that it was going to take a really long time before any flight between Lagos and Nairobi would be up in the air, I asked if they could get me to another airport in Kenya with another airline.
+Clearly, it was going to take a while before any Nairobi-bound flights would be up in the air.
+I tried my luck, asking if they could get me to another airport in Kenya with another airline.

 “We’ve not been given the authority to book passengers on to other airlines, sir”.